sarahciston/codingcare/posts/0critintro.md

 # def main(): What's Included

 Each section of Trans\*formative TechnoCraft offers an enactment of this thinking from a different angle, combining to enact the ethics and tactics described above.
-Together these public-facing resources attempt to provide plainspoken translations of technical, aesthetic, and ethical concepts in approachable zine formats, in order to support both AI insiders and marginalized outsiders in understanding the urgency of the issues facing automated technologies and the necessity of each other’s skill sets in facing those issue.
+Together these public-facing resources attempt to provide plainspoken translations of technical,critical, aesthetic, and ethical concepts in approachable [zine] formats, in order to support both AI insiders and marginalized outsiders in understanding the urgency of the issues facing automated technologies and the necessity of each other’s skill sets in facing those issue.

 The research foundational to this artistic practice is a critical reflection on the technical aspects of natural language processing and dataset processing techniques that support the latest systems, while situating their cultural and material antecedents through lenses of power.
+[XXXmore][methodologies]

 ### CRAFT: *Coding.Care*
 {: .no_toc }